 Sun-tzu expresses it in many ways with respect to preparing for war, when he writes “know your enemy.”
 Preparing to compete in business is similar in a lot of ways.
 One of the similarities is the need to know your competition in detail.
 As in war, you don’t want to enter the battlefield with the wrong weapons, deploying inappropriate tactics, with too few people, and engaging on the wrong terrain.

 Who is your company and how do you reach them?
 A lot of companies seem to take the “strategy of throwing noodles on the wall to see what sticks.
 In this blog post, Bill Warner explores the making of a successful plan to find qualified leads.
-Photo from Free Range Stock